ceph/ceph/doc/rados/operations/health-checks.rst

 OSD_UNREACHABLE
 _______________

-Registered v1/v2 public address of one or more OSD(s) is/are out of the defined `public_network` subnet, which will prevent these unreachable OSDs from communicating with ceph clients properly.
+The registered v1/v2 public address or addresses of one or more OSD(s) is or are out of the defined `public_network` subnet, which prevents these unreachable OSDs from communicating with ceph clients properly.

 Even though these unreachable OSDs are in up state, rados clients will hang till TCP timeout before erroring out due to this inconsistency.